This post contains affiliate links.

 The Power of Chia Seeds

 It’s no secret that I LOVE chia seeds.
-Heck I even put them in my protein powder recipe.
+Heck I even put them in my Homemade Protein Powder recipe.
 They’re a superfood, and for good reason.
 They are the perfect addition to smoothies, pumpkin chia pudding and, well, anything.

 Chia seeds provide impressive amounts of fiber, omega-3 and omega-6 fatty acids, protein, and antioxidants.
 These super tiny seeds hold all that goodness!
 I typically find them in white, black, brown, or mixed; choose whichever kind you want.